- 24 Feb 2021

 Meeting others indoors in someone's home

 You can go into another person’s house only for certain reasons, such as for essential work, to join your extended household or to provide care and support for a vulnerable person.
-This can include providing emotional support for someone whose wellbeing is at risk, including for those who are isolated because of disability or a caring situation.
+This can include providing emotional support for someone whose wellbeing is at risk, including for those who are isolated because of disability or a caring situation or where they are a parent or carer of a child under one.
 Read Coronavirus (COVID-19): advice for unpaid carers.

 Meeting others outdoors and in indoor public spaces